suneetnangia/kedge/README.md

 In this deployment, prior familiarity with K8s will be needed.

 1. Clone this repo, change directory to this repo, locally.
-2. Authenticate and connect to existing K8s cluster via cmd 'az aks get-credentials --resource-group myResourceGroup --name myAKSCluster'
+2. Authenticate and connect to existing K8s  (if AKS, via cmd 'az aks get-credentials --resource-group myResourceGroup --name myAKSCluster')
 3. Update config.toml with your device connection string (currently populated with dummy connection string).
 4. Build docker container image (e.g. "docker build -t youracr.azurecr.io/basekedge:preview .").
 5. Update kedgedeployment.yaml with your container registry and image uri.